Get an annual AARP membership for only $9. Offer ends 12/11.

 • Is closed captioning available on communal televisions?

-• Is assistive listening equipment available and able to put seniors in touch with staff right away?
+• Is assistive listening equipment available and able to put seniors in touch with staff immediately?

 • Are staff familiar with hearing aids and able to assist residents who need help charging, cleaning, or connecting their hearing aids?